 If you answered “no” to any of these questions, it would seem difficult to expect an A on your essay or your overall course grade.
 When I discussed the 2:1 ratio of hours of study per week, one student in my class scoffed audibly.
 When I asked if any students turned off their phones when they worked on major assignments like essays, no one raised their hands.
 This was a bit of a downer to hear.

 It might help you to learn that I did not always get A’s in college.
-I remember most of my classes and professors from UC Davis and while I am eternally grateful for my educational experience, there were at least a couple of times that I complained.
-It is from the perspective of hindsight and more importantly, from the experience I have gained from being a teacher at the college level for ten years, that I regret those decisions.
+I remember most of my classes and professors from UC Davis and while I am eternally grateful for my educational experience, there were at least a couple of times that I complained to the professor.
+It is only from the perspective of hindsight and from the experience of teaching college-level history classes that I regret those decisions.
 I look back and realize that I was not deeply committed to all of my classes.
+I wasn't that great of a writer.
+It was only by reading students' writing as a professor--assessing the wide diversity of talents that my students bring to the table--that I could dial back my own inflated ego.
 I had other priorities: a social life, two rock bands, an on-campus job.
-My experience, I hope, will be valuable to you in at least two ways.
-One, despite encountering disappointment in the form of B-level grades, I did not give up.
-I tried my best and ended up earning a doctorate, presented my research at academic conferences, and published my arguments in peer reviewed journals.
-This didn’t happen overnight, so hopefully my own experience in academia, filled with both triumph and defeat (and seemingly, more often, defeat), will show that a slow and steady pace, exercised with patience and long-term thinking, can yield positive results.
-Two, I realized that I really just wasn’t a great writer as an undergrad.
-It was only by reading students’ writing as a teacher that I could dial down my own inflated ego.
+One valuable insight that I hope you learn from my own college experience is that despite encountering disappointment in the form of B-level grades, I did not give up.
+I tried my best and ended up earning a doctorate, presented my research at academic conferences, and published my arguments in peer reviewed journals, and eventually, a book.
+This didn’t happen overnight.
+Another important lesson my academic life illustrates is that a slow and steady pace, exercised with patience and long-term thinking, can yield positive results.

 There are lots of theories of how best to distribute grades, but one overriding concern is whether a student has truly mastered the material.
 Whether you master the material may not always correlate with effort.
 Some students, having harnessed their own inner talents or gone to prestigious schools or having encountered teachers before who pushed them, need very little effort to master material.
 Others may work numerous hours and just get by with a “C.” Grading, it should be known, is also a way to compare student performance.
 It may be tough to hear, but if you’re a student who is unhappy with a grade, a very likely reason is that many of your classmates just put up a better performance.

-I look back at all of the time I spent stressing about grades as an undergraduate or graduate student, and I think, man, what a waste of time and energy!
-Because in the grand scheme of things, whether or not I got accepted to graduate school; whether or not I received a fellowship; whether or not I got a job all seemed to depend very little on my GPA.
-Much larger structures were always at play; structures that were far greater in magnitude than any individual’s ability to control.
+I look back at all of the time I spent stressing about grades as an undergraduate or graduate student, and I have concluded that it was a profound waste of time and energy!
+Whether or not I got accepted to graduate school; whether or not I received a fellowship; whether or not I got a desirable job--all of these factors seemed to depend very little on my GPA.
+There were always larger structures at play; structures that were far greater in magnitude than any individual’s ability to control.
 Let’s say a history department wants more gender or Latin American historians and less political and economic historians.
 Do you think that all that groveling and extra effort to turn a B+ into an A- would really matter when it came to whether a department hired me or not?
-No, state budget cuts, economic forces, changes in the discipline—all these things would arguably matter much more.
+No, state budget cuts, economic forces, and changes in the discipline mattered more.
 This is one thing I’ve been trying to tell my students…larger structures often matter much more than individual choice.
 Your decision to work extra hard may be irrelevant when five reactionary, religious men in robes with a narrow, pre-1929 mindset of the Constitution decide to rule, with no other intellectual fortitude than their own whims, that labor unions are somehow inconsistent with Congress’s ability to regulate interstate commerce.

 Whenever we go through something like college, we are confronted with the choice of emphasizing either principles or outcomes; the journey or the result.
 In this example, the outcome is the grade you earn and whether or not you receive unit toward your undergraduate degree while the journey is the hours you spent cultivating sound study habits, studying for exams, attending class, taking notes, writing an essay, etc. I can assure you that you’ll get a lot more enjoyment out of your college experience if you focus on the journey and not be so consumed with the outcome.
 Focusing only on an outcome puts a lot of pressure on yourself!
 I am not saying that you should forget about grades or ignore them.
 But what I am asking you to do is to bring your emphasis on outcomes more in harmony with the process.